 Role of the Tutor/Leader

-No formal qualifications are needed for you to tutor at U3AM.
+No formal qualifications are needed for you to tutor most courses at U3AM.
 However, you need to be enthusiastic, reliable and committed to providing your class members with a satisfying learning and/or social experience.

 - The Course Coordinator will answer any questions about tutoring, and help with any difficulties that arise.

 - An equipment familiarisation day for tutors is conducted at the beginning of each year.
 Individual help with specific items of electronic equipment may be available on request.